 - 1. The Bachelor RMT has a major-minor structure.
 The major has a study load of 150 ECTS credits, the minor has a study load of 30 ECTS.
 The content of the programme is also listed in Appendix 3. - 2.
 The first and second year each comprise six thematic courses.
 Three longitudinal learning lines run in parallel to the courses in year 1 and 2 and are interlinked to the course's content: the academic development line, lab skills line, and design project line.
-The third year commences with a minor period (20 weeks) subdivided in three periods while in the second half of Year 3 students conduct their graduation project (20 weeks) at a university, in a hospital or in industry, in the Netherlands or abroad. - 3.
+The third year commences with a minor period (20 weeks) while in the second half of Year 3 students conduct their graduation project (20 weeks) at a university, in a hospital or in industry, in the Netherlands or abroad. - 3.
 Modular curriculum structure

 The courses in year 1 lay the foundation of the programme; it is here that the students acquire the basic knowledge and develop practical skills in biology, chemistry, physics, technology & engineering, mathematics (including scripting and statistics), and medicine.
-The first year courses safeguard the gaining of basic knowledge and skills that form the pillars of biomedical sciences and technology before being integrated with other disciplines and applied to more complex cases in year 2.
-In the first half of the third year, students follow a minor offered by the RMT programme, by another UM programme or by another programme at another university in the Netherlands or abroad.
+The first-year courses safeguard the gaining of basic knowledge and skills that form the pillars of biomedical sciences and technology before being integrated with other disciplines and applied to more complex cases in year 2.
+In the first half of the third year, students follow a minor offered within FHML, at another UM Faculty or at another university in the Netherlands or abroad.